rastmob/rastmobile-expo-dengage/README.md

 npx expo prebuild --clean
 ```

-**That's it!** 🎉 Your app now has working Dengage push notifications.
+That's it.
+Your app now has working Dengage push notifications.

 ## Development

-Want to modify this package?
-Here's how:
+To modify this package:

 ```bash
 cd packages/rastmobile-expo-dengage